-'One Main Contact (OMC)' means a Participant is restricted to one main contact for the purpose of a Managed Service Plan.
+'One Main Contact (OMC)' means a Participant is restricted to communicating with one identified Provider staff member for the purpose of a Managed Service Plan.

 'Protected Information' has the same meaning as in its decapitalised form under section 23 of the Social Security Act 1991 (Cth).